As a youngster, I didn’t know what my Dad was talking about, so those words just fell somewhere in the soil of my mind.

 Today, Paul Rene is the recipient of numerous design awards and editorials.
 In 2018, I was named DESIGN ICON by a respected industry trade magazine.
 In 2019 we received two 1st Place Design Excellence Awards from the American Society of Interior Designers and, named to Scottsdale Modern Luxury’s LUXE LIST for most eclectic furniture.

 I liken my fall and rise to that of the Phoenix.
 The legendary bird that burns itself every 500 years and then rises from its ashes evolved.
-I had to taste the bottom for 20 years to develop the necessary empathy for all those left behind – wherever and whoever they are.
+Destiny planned for me to endure life on the bottom for nearly 20 years, to develop the necessary empathy for all those seeking a way up from that condition – whoever they are.